sourcerer-mike/wp-comfort/CONTRIBUTE.md

 Such releases are compatible with their previous minor version.

+Assertions before the release:

+- `git branch -a --no-merge` should not contain features that are meant for the release.
-- >90% Code Coverage
+- PHPUnit Code Coverage should be over 90% in Lines.
-- PHPUnit: No incomplete tests
+- PHPUnit should have no incomplete tests.
+- PHPSemVer should not show any major change.

 And everything from patches.